ibpdas/data-strategy-impact-dashboard/README.md

 > **Caveat – scope and boundaries**
 >
-> This dashboard focuses on the **direct organisational outcomes and impact** of data strategy work (e.g., behaviour change, efficiency, reuse, service performance).
+> This dashboard focuses on the **direct outcomes and impact** of organisational data strategy work.
 > It is **not** a data valuation framework and does not cover commercial valuation or wider social, environmental or economic benefits.
->
+> It is also not useful for national, sector wide data strategies, where dynamics, incentives and value mechanisms are very different.

 > **Regulatory obligations vs strategic value:**
-> Many teams already manage data well for compliance, security, audit and legal requirements — but **compliance is not the same as value**.
+> Many teams already manage data well for compliance, audit and legal requirements — but **compliance is not the same as value**.
 > Regulation keeps data safe; strategy makes data useful.
->
-> This dashboard therefore complements, rather than replaces, existing governance, protection and assurance processes.

 ## 2. The three levels at a glance